quantumlib/Cirq/dev_tools/cirq-infra/README.md

 ### Secret manager

-It is important to know that the Github API key in case of the Kubernetes deployment is stored in the Cloud Secret Manager under `cirq-bot-api-key`.
+It is important to know that the GitHub API key in case of the Kubernetes deployment is stored in the Cloud Secret Manager under `cirq-bot-api-key`.